-Suz Coyote confirmed that the emails have already been added, and that the first sign-in includes the creation of a free Smartsheet account to access the dashboard.
+Suz Coyote confirmed that the emails have already been added, and that the first sign-in includes the creation of the free Smartsheet account in order to access the dashboard.

 Chair Jared Franco invited the members to reach out to DEM/HS should they need assistance in creating their Smartsheet accounts.